 Removing a Company Secretary

 There may come a time when you need to remove a company secretary, either because they are not performing their role adequately or they wish to resign from the position.
 To remove a secretary from a private limited company, all that is required is a majority vote from the directors through a board resolution without the need to consult shareholders.
 Of course, a company may have other requirements in their articles of association, so these should be checked first to ensure the proper process is followed.
-Generally speaking, the process is as follows:
+The process is as follows:

 • Directors approve a resolution to remove a company secretary either at a board meeting with a written resolution